 Maybe it is just Vancouver, but I feel like everyone around me is turning into a foodie!
 Vancouver has always been a foodie town, but lately, I find people here are super conscious about where they buy their produce, what they cook and what restaurants they frequent.
 Being a food blogger is like being a drug dealer in a town of addicts.
 Maybe that’s not the best example, but you get the idea – it is good to be a food blogger in Vancouver!

 When I am not cooking or eating, I like to research and read up about ingredients I can use in my recipes.
-I recently came across a super food I had never cooked with before – Amaranth seeds.
+I recently came across a superfood I had never cooked with before – Amaranth seeds.
 The more I read about this ingredient, the more excited I have become to include it more in my daily diet.
-The benefits of using Amaranth as a substitute of wheat or other grains are enormous.
-To start off, Amaranth contains more protein than any other gluten-free grain, and contains less carbohydrates compared to grains like wheat.
-One cup of raw amaranth contains 28.1 grams of protein, that’s equivalent of a chicken breast!
-The proteins in Amaranth are also easily digestible compared to other grain based proteins.
+The benefits of using Amaranth as a substitute for wheat or other grains are enormous.
+To start off, Amaranth contains more protein than any other gluten-free grain and contains fewer carbohydrates compared to grains like wheat.
+One cup of raw amaranth contains 28.1 grams of protein, which is the equivalent of a chicken breast!
+The proteins in Amaranth are also easily digestible compared to other grain-based proteins.
 Amaranth is rich in calcium, magnesium, iron and fiber.
 I know that’s a long list, so the only question was, why hadn’t I cooked with this little beauty before?!

 Gluten Free Snack – Healthy Amaranth Flour Crackers